 Leave the difficult questions unanswered.

-Don’t linger too long over a tough question → otherwise, you will have to rush through answers of the upcoming easier questions & lower your confidence (Educational researches tell us that students tend to spend the most time on questions they get wrong).
+Don’t linger too long over a tough question → otherwise, you will have to rush through answers to the upcoming easier questions & lower your confidence (Educational researches tell us that students tend to spend the most time on questions they get wrong).

 Allot time to go back to rethink difficult questions at the end while setting your pace (stop looking at the clock while you are reading a difficult question which will slow you down and rattle your confidence like a racer who looks at the runners behind).